digidotcom/python-devicecloud/README.md

 # show the MAC address of all devices that are currently connected
 #
-# This is done using the device cloud DeviceCore functionality
+# This is done using Device Cloud DeviceCore functionality
 print "== Connected Devices =="
 for device in dc.devicecore.get_devices():
     if device.is_connected():